TiagoPortfolio/react-apps/events-listing/exercise.md

 # apps_listing v0.1

-This exercise is part of Talkdesk's recruitment process.
-Please do not share it publicly.

 It is up to you how much effort you put into it and exactly what you deliver; we would expect that you deliver at least a piece of working code that we'll be able to run on our machines* and that will solve the problem at hand.

 It is also up to you whether there's any need for documentation (or anything else), depending on the problem you've been assigned or the method you chose to solve it.